Marcel Rooney

 Marcel Thomas Rooney (born September 20, 1937) is an American Benedictine monk, abbot, liturgist, musician, and author.
 He is a member of Conception Abbey located in Conception, Missouri, which is part of the Swiss-American Congregation.
-He previously was elected and served as the eight Abbot Primate of the Benedictine Confederation of the Order of Saint Benedict.
+He previously was elected and served as the eighth Abbot Primate of the Benedictine Confederation of the Order of Saint Benedict.
 He was elected to his position as Abbot Primate in 1996 and resigned in 2000.

 Biography

 Rooney was born on September 20, 1937, in Fremont, Nebraska.
 He entered Conception Abbey and made his solemn religious profession as a monk on September 12, 1958.
 He continued his education earning a B.A. in Philosophy and Theology at the Abbey's seminary.
 This was followed by his ordination as a priest of the Roman Catholic Church on September 21, 1963.
 Further education included an S.T.B. from the Catholic University of America in 1964 and an M.A. in Music History from the Eastman Conservatory School of Music in 1971.
 Rooney then was assigned to the Pontificio Sant'Anselmo in Rome, Italy.
-He completed a License in Sacred Theology in 1975 followed by an Doctorate of Sacred Theology in 1977.
+He completed a License in Sacred Theology in 1975 followed by a Doctorate of Sacred Theology in 1977.
 His thesis was entitled "A Theology for Architecture: an Analysis of the Theological Principles applicable to Church Building in the Postconciliar Renewal."

 For many years Rooney taught at Conception Seminary sponsored by his home abbey and served as President of the Liturgical Commission of the Diocese of Kansas City-St. Joseph, MO.
 This was followed from 1986-1993 where he taught at the Benedictine Pontifical Institute of Sacred Liturgy and served as a consultant to the Committee on Liturgy for the United States Conference of Catholic Bishops.

 On April 14, 1993, Rooney was elected as the Abbot of Conception Abbey.
 On September 18, 1996, he was elected by over 250 abbots as the eighth Abbot Primate for the Benedictine Confederation, with residence at Sant'Anselmo all'Aventino in Rome, Italy.
 While his tenure as Abbot Primate was brief, Rooney's most notable work was his assignment by Pope John Paul II to investigate the allegations of sex abuse by Cardinal Hans Hermann Groër who had served as the archbishop of Vienna for nine years until his retirement in 1995.